phusion/passenger_rpm_automation/README.md

         cd docker-images
         make upload

- 8. On the Phusion CI server, pull the latest buildbox:

-        docker pull phusion/passenger_rpm_automation_buildbox

- 9. Inside the [passenger](https://github.com/phusion/passenger) repository, update the `packaging/rpm` submodule (which refers to the `passenger_rpm_automation` repository) to the latest commit, then commit the result.
+ 8. Inside the [passenger](https://github.com/phusion/passenger) repository, update the `packaging/rpm` submodule (which refers to the `passenger_rpm_automation` repository) to the latest commit, then commit the result.
 Assuming you want the submodule to update to the latest `master` branch commit:

         cd packaging/rpm
         git checkout master